schoenemeyer/DGX-1-Fundamentals/README.md

+# DGX-1-Fundamentals  Quick User Guide

 This quick guide is useful for clients that start working with NVIDIA DGX-1 and wnat to move forward as quick as possible.
 All the information below is public.

-# DGX-1-Fundamentals
-DGX-1  Quick Guide From Scratch to NGC

 ## Install, Provisioning, Networking, NFS Mount
 https://docs.nvidia.com/dgx/dgx1-user-guide/index.html